KenKundert/quantiphy/doc/user.rst

 Quantity Attributes
 """""""""""""""""""

-Finally, you can overwrite :class:`quantiphy.Quantity` attributes to override the units, name, or description.
+Finally, you can overwrite :class:`Quantity` attributes to override the units, name, or description.

 .. code-block:: python